awsdocs/iam-user-guide/doc_source/id_tags_users.md

 ```

 **To allow an IAM user to self\-manage tags**
 Add the following statement to the permissions policy for users to allow users to manage their own tags\.
-To learn how to create a policy using this example JSON policy document, see [Creating policies on the JSON tab](access_policies_create-console.md#access_policies_create-json-editor)\.
+To learn how to create a policy using this example JSON policy document, see [Creating policies using the JSON editor](access_policies_create-console.md#access_policies_create-json-editor)\.

 ```
 {